 We know that spacial ownership dictates herd position.
 We humans are weak in noticing and handling tests, requests and changes in that space.
 This is because we primarily communicate via voice.
 Remember that horse primarily communicates through space and energy – not like us at all – so you can imaging how frustrating it might be for them when they’re looking for an answer in horse and you communicate in human.
 This is what will produce a fussy horse.

 Horses have many similarities with people but also many differences.
 It’s important that we know what those are and gain an awareness that his language is not the same as ours.
-One notable difference is that a horse simply wants to know if he’s above you or below you in the herd order.
-He can be 100% comfortable with either – but he’s not comfortable with not knowing (inconsistency in your presentation).
+One notable difference is that a horse simply wants to know if the’re above you or below you in the herd order.
+They can be 100% comfortable with either – but he’s not comfortable with not knowing (inconsistency in your presentation).

 We also know that some horses will test that leadership agreement.
 This can happen for three main reasons:

 - You have worked with the horse to increase his confidence.
 When a horse really changes his confidence for the better, then it’s only natural that they are going to take that confidence into their social relations – climb the social ladder, so to speak.
-So, while confidence is what we desire, we also need to have an awareness that confidence might precipitate a change in herd order, and he might attempt that with us.
+So, while confidence is what we desire, we also need to have an awareness that confidence might precipitate a change in herd order, and they might attempt that with us.

 In any event, the horse might test your leadership agreement.
 These tests are generally subtle and folks typically ignore them.
 But by ignoring them, you might just be telling your horse that he’s above you in the herd, or that he’s gaining ground by owning more space.

 The simple solution to this is to think that the horse has one job: to mirror you physically and mentally.
 It’s his only job.
 If you walk forward and pick your leg up, the horse should be doing the same.
-If you walk forward and your horse does not move then he’s no longer following/mirroring your leadership.
+If you walk forward and your horse does not move then she’s no longer following/mirroring your leadership.

-If he chooses not to catch up when you have asked, then assist with a flick of your lead rope behind you and toward his hip OR use a stick that can reach his hind (if he’s getting ahead of you, use pressure toward his chest).
+If they choose not to catch up when you have asked, then assist with a flick of your lead rope behind you and toward his hip OR use a stick that can reach his hind (if he’s getting ahead of you, use pressure toward his chest).
 You’ll do this without turning around – keep your eyes on where you’re going – because what you’re really doing here is asking your horse to follow your focus, energy and intent.
 You’re also answering his question about who holds the space by holding him accountable to be in a certain position.

 You might be thinking: what about directing him with the halter?
 Pulling forward or backward on the with the lead rope in order to put your horse in a position?
 Wiggling or jerking the lead ropes?